livejs/livejs.network/README.md

 - Branch
 - Edit the things
 - PR
-- Site runs from `docs` folder in master branch, so make sure that's built and included
+- Site runs from `docs` folder in master branch, so make sure that's built and included `npm build`
 - If you break the site @Rumyra will come after you